Advice and Representation Centre (ARC)

 Independence - The Union is an independent charitable company that is separate from the University, so you can be sure of our impartiality and independence.
 Our interests lie only in aiding you to reach the outcome that is in your best interests.

-Confidentiality - Excluding cases where there may be a conflict of interest or a requirement by law, an adviser will only discuss the technicalities of cases with other ARC advisers, the ARC Manager (who currently oversees the running of the department) and Students' Union elected officers.
+Confidentiality - Excluding cases where there may be a conflict of interest or a requirement by law, an adviser will only discuss the technicalities of cases with other ARC advisers, the Head of Belonging (who currently oversees the running of the department) and Students' Union elected officers.
 No other person will be involved.

 Advisers will only speak to University staff, or any other third party, on your behalf if and when they have your permission.